THRIVE: Helping Our Kids in Need

 Looking Forward: EXPANSION!

-While the preference is to keep the original THRIVE model as is, flexibility is important.
-Some adaptations may be necessary for other communities, while striving for the same success as the pilot program.
-Texas Health Foundation is working to raise $2.6 million to expand to 10 new locations throughout North Texas over the next three years.
+Texas Health Foundation continues to raise funds to expand the THRIVE Program to additional locations throughout North Texas over the next three years.
 Those funds, plus the support of community leaders and business partners, will help at a critical point in these students’ lives.
-For more information how you or your organization can help contact Jennifer Atchison at 682-236-8420 or JenniferAtchison@texashealth.org.
+For more information how you or your organization can help contact, Anne Smith at 469-387-5277 or AnneSmith2@TexasHealth.org.